Salman1804102/salman1804102.github.io/_pages/research.md

 My broad research interests are in Natural Language Processing and Explainable AI.
 Some of the areas I wish to work are,

- * Information Extraction, Multilingual and low‐resource NLP, Social Computing [Important (fake, hate, abusive, stance) content classification]
+ * Information Extraction, Multilingual and low‐resource NLP, Social Computing [fake, hate, abusive, stance related content classification]
  * Multimodal NLP [utilize linguistic, acoustic, and visual features to build intelligent systems]
- * Explainable AI [explain behind the scenes of the prediction of ML models]
+ * Explainable AI

 <div class="publications">